Advinsteve/pCloudy_Jenkins/Readme.md

 1. Need to install Node and NPM [Recomended latest version]<br><br>

-2. Clone the project in an empty director
+2. Clone the project in an empty directory

 2. Run the below command to install the required packages which are available in package.json  <br><br>